ucgmsim/nzcvm_webapp/readme.md

 ## Modifying the `nzcvm_webapp` web app

-If the the `nzcvm_webapp` web app is modified, a new Docker image that contains the modified `nzcvm_webapp` code needs to be built and pushed to Docker Hub.
+If the `nzcvm_webapp` web app has been modified, new container images need to be built and pushed to Docker Hub.
 This can be done with any machine that has Docker.
+The frontend and backend components of this web app are in separate containers that are built according to the Dockerfiles in the frontend and backend folders.
+The containers are configured to work together by the [docker-compose.yml](docker-compose.yml) file in the top level of the repo.

-[`Dockerfile`](docker/Dockerfile) contains instructions for building the image of the Docker container.
-To build the Docker container image, open a terminal and navigate to the `docker` directory in the `nzcvm_webapp` repo
+To build the Docker container images, open a terminal and navigate to the top level of the `nzcvm_webapp` repo
-  * `cd /location/of/repo/docker/folder`
+  * `cd /location/of/repo/`

-The build process will try to re-use cached `nzcvm_webapp` files by default, so if the `nzcvm_webapp` package has been modified, you should build with the `--no-cache` flag:
- * `docker build --no-cache -t earthquakesuc/nzcvm_webapp .`
+  * `docker compose build`

- (If you can keep cached files, remove the `--no-cache` flag from the command)

-To push the newly built container image to Docker Hub, ensure you are logged in to our Docker Hub account (earthquakesuc), and then run
+To push the newly built container images to Docker Hub, ensure you are logged in to our Docker Hub account (earthquakesuc), and then run
-  * `docker push earthquakesuc/nzcvm_webapp`
+  * `docker compose push`

 ## File summaries